-The number of offshore platforms for oil and gas exploration is increasing relatively slowly in the North Sea.
-The oldest at present date from about the early 1970s and are still in operation.
-It is expected that the number of fixed surface installations will peak in the year 2000 but that the subsea developments will continue to increase as will the extent of the undersea pipelines.
-In most countries, national legislation insists that, after removal of the platform, the bottom be cleared of debris.
+The number of offshore platforms for oil and gas exploration is increasing at a relatively slow rate in the North Sea.
+The oldest platforms date from about the early 1970s and are still in operation.
+It is expected that the number of fixed surface installations will peak in the year 2000 but that subsea developments will continue to increase as will the extent of undersea pipelines.
+In most countries, national legislation insists that, after removal of a platform, the bottom be cleared of debris.
 As many of the offshore fields have passed their peak and now exhibit declining production, smaller fields that previously have been untouched will be brought into operation.
-As these are frequently too small for a whole platform, they tend to be exploited via "subsea completions".
+These are frequently too small for a whole platform and tend to be exploited via "subsea completions".
 Thus, an increase in subsea platforms and associated well-heads may be expected in the North Sea in the future.
 Pile constructions are often removed by cutting the legs of the platform 6 m below bottom level.
 Abandoned wells are cemented below the bottom level and cut, while temporarily abandoned wells are cemented as above, but up to 3 m of pipe protrudes above the seabed.
-Currently there are about 160 platforms, 250 well-heads and over 5,000 km of pipeline in the North Sea.

-Exploitation platforms have a safety zone of about 500 m, while exploration platforms have no safety zone, as their presence at a given locality is usually of short duration.
+Exploitation platforms have a safety zone of about 500 m, while exploration platforms have no safety zone as their presence at a given locality is usually of short duration.
 Subsea platforms also have safety zones.